Kalman Linear Attention: Parallel Bayesian Filtering For Efficient Language Modelling and State Tracking: Related Work

 \paragraph{Temporal parallelisation of Bayesian filters.} \citet{sarkka2020temporal} pioneered temporal parallelisation of Bayesian filtering and smoothing using prefix-sum algorithms, requiring specialised parameterisations to ensure associativity.
 To achieve associativity, they construct it by lifting each filtering step into a 5-tuple augmented representation, in the linear case.
 We show that no such augmentation is needed: Kalman updates in the information form are already M\"{o}bius maps, so precision composes by $2 \times 2$ matrix multiplication, a minimal, GPU-friendly structure (Theorems~\ref{Th:Mobius} and \ref{thm:eta-affine}).
 Beyond parallelisation, we integrate these probabilistic primitives into learnable neural sequence models for language, where token-dependent observation likelihoods and dynamics are learned from data rather than specified a priori.

-\paragraph{Deep Kalman filters and probabilistic state-space models.} Kalman filtering \citep{kalman1960new} has a long history in reinforcement learning, control, and world modelling \citep{haarnoja2016rl,watter2015e2c,hafner2019planet,hafner2020dreamer, shaj2023multi}.
-Deep Kalman filters embed linear-Gaussian state-space models (SSMs) inside neural networks and learn their parameters with either exact or variational inference \citep{krishnan2015deepkf,krishnan2017structured,karl2016dsvae,fraccaro2017rssm,becker2019rkn,shaj2021action}.
-Although these approaches provide tractable inference, their recurrent update typically limits scalability to long contexts.

-Recent deep RL work has paired deterministic SSM backbones (e.g., Mamba) with Kalman-style latent dynamics, using S\"{a}rkk\"{a}'s temporal parallelisation to obtain variational posteriors \citep{becker2024kalmamba}, or replaced them entirely with parallelised Kalman layers to obtain uncertainty-aware representations under partial observability \citep{luis2024uncertainty}.
-In contrast, we adopt \textsc{\our} as a standalone, closed-form probabilistic primitive for \emph{language modelling}, competing directly with modern deterministic SSM/GLA mixers without an extra deterministic scaffold.
+\paragraph{Deep Kalman filters and probabilistic state-space models.} Kalman filtering \citep{kalman1960new} has a long history in RL, control, and world modelling \citep{haarnoja2016rl,watter2015e2c,hafner2019planet,hafner2020dreamer,shaj2023multi}.
+Deep Kalman filters embed linear-Gaussian SSMs in neural networks, trained by exact or variational inference \citep{krishnan2015deepkf,krishnan2017structured,karl2016dsvae,fraccaro2017rssm,becker2019rkn,shaj2021action}, but their recurrent update limits scalability to long contexts.
+Recent deep-RL work pairs deterministic SSM backbones with Kalman-style dynamics via S\"{a}rkk\"{a}'s temporal parallelisation \citep{becker2024kalmamba}, or replaces them with parallelised Kalman layers for uncertainty under partial observability \citep{luis2024uncertainty}.
+In contrast, we adopt \textsc{\our} as a \emph{standalone}, closed-form probabilistic primitive for language modelling, competing directly with modern SSM/GLA mixers without an extra deterministic scaffold.
 Crucially, whereas these prior approaches typically employ a single Kalman layer, we hierarchically stack \our across many layers, training deep multi-layer Bayesian-filtering architectures for language modelling at the billion-token scale.\looseness-1